Around Daisetsuzan 6 Day Hiking Tour

 Hike amongst the Daisetsu Kogen alpine ponds

-Situated between 1,230m - 1,460m above sea level, the Kogen Numa provides opportunities to observe alpine flora and over a dozen alpine ponds of various sizes scattered along the trail.
-Once we return from our hike, we board our van to transfer to Nukabira Onsen, a hot spring village situated by Lake Nukabira.
-We overnight at a historical hotel that has been renovated into a modern Japanese-style inn and is run by a friendly local family.
+At day's end, we travel to Nukabira Onsen, a hot spring village by Lake Nukabira.
+We stay in a historical hotel that has been renovated into a modern Japanese-style inn, run by a welcoming local family.

 Day 4